 What does an M&A project manager do?

 Industry-specific knowledge for an M&A project manager is helpful but not required.
-It's more important that M&A managers have experience closing M&A deals and implementing integration plans post-merger, and have a clear idea of each individual project definition when beginning a new M&A deal.
+It's more important that M&A managers have experience closing M&A deals and implementing integration plans post-merger and a clear idea of each individual project definition when beginning a new M&A deal.

 The M&A project manager evaluates both companies’ opportunities for mergers, acquisitions, and divestitures.
 They oversee pre- and post-merger financial planning, scoping, closing, and integration and coordinate research and analysis activities to assess risk and impact.
 M&A project managers must be adept at collaborating with stakeholders, managing staff, and developing financial models and projections to estimate cash flow and profitability potential.